 a) If the participant has an active ODC or PDL at the time of suspension, the current credential is revoked.
 The OPDR requests the return of the revoked credential.

 b) Participants that are suspended from the Registry may also be subject to disciplinary action from The OPDR’s Professional Development Approval System (PDAS).
-This action can include, but not limited to ineligibility to participate in the training approval process or educator services now or in the future.
+This action can include, but not limited to ineligibility to participate in the training approval process,educator services, or other voluntary programs now or in the future.

 Participants suspended from the Registry will show a status of “Suspended” along with detailed notes as to timelines, requested documentation and any correspondence with the participant.